How Patent Landscape Analysis Can Help You Enhance Your R&D Strategy

 - Country based trends that are pertaining to specific markets and regulations (license, contracts, approvals, etc.)

 - Prospects for partnerships/licensing/joint ventures (specifically in cases of niche technology.)

 - Monitoring a technology for a continuous period of time to understand trends in filing, prosecution, scope of such technology for patent grant (by understanding legal status/trends in grants.)

 Patent Landscape Analysis precisely addresses these concerns by identifying a set of references relevant to the technology.
 This is useful in determining the areas where R&D efforts can be directed.

 What is a Patent Landscape Analysis

 Patent Landscape Analysis is understanding the entire landscape of a technology domain.
-It is a proven step-by-step process wherein information from a set of patents is mapped or bucketed into various categories.
-By using relevant database, information (search) is extracted and analysed manually, to provide expert insights into innovations that inspire technology and products.
+It is a step-by-step process wherein information from a set of patents is mapped or bucketed into various categories.
+By using relevant database, information (search) is extracted and analysed manually, to provide expert insights into technologies that inspire innovations and products.

 - The type of patents that have been filed;

 - The direction in which the domain is going;